lightningnetwork/lnd/docs/INSTALL.md

 at the same time), so when working with Litecoin be sure to set to parameters for Litecoin accordingly.
 For node configuration, the sections are called `[Btcd]`, `[Bitcoind]`, `[Neutrino]`, `[Ltcd]`, and `[Litecoind]` depending on which chain and node type you're using.
+Make sure to place options in the proper section.